 - Vanuatu Women’s Centre operating from a permanent, purpose-designed premises in Port Vila.

 Up to $4.3 million, 2018-2021

 Australia provides funding to Wan Smolbag, a Vanuatu civil society organisation that runs three youth centres located in Port Vila, Luganville (Santo), and Haulua (Pentecost).
 The organisation has grown from a theatre group of 15 voluntary actors in 1989 to a prominent civil society organisation delivering a range of activities on social issues, such as governance, climate change and health.
 Wan Smolbag’s work aligns with the objectives and priorities of the Australia-Vanuatu Aid Partnership Arrangement 2016-2019 with its work on community safety and resilience and improving access to essential health services.
 They have a strong focus on young people and on the inclusion of people living with a disability.
 Wan Smolbag facilities on the outskirts of Port Vila also serve as an official evacuation centre for the surrounding peri-urban population in times of a disaster.

 The Wan Smolbag Community Partnership is jointly financed with the New Zealand Government.
-Additional funding for core costs and activities is also provided by other donors, including Oxfam, UNICEF and the Secretariat of the Pacific Community.
+Additional funding for core costs and activities is also provided by other donors, including Oxfam and World Vision.
 Key outcomes of the partnership are:

 - primary health services to peri-urban poor

 - key social improvement messages delivered through the support of Wan Smolbag’s theatre and television drama programs.